matthewkling/topoclimate.pred/README.md

 ## Usage

-The package has one main function, `topoclimate()`, produces microclimate estimates based on an elevation raster.
+The package has one main function, `topoclimate()`, that produces microclimate estimates based on an elevation raster.
 Here we'll use it with the example `moonshine` dataset (representing elevation for a landscape near Moonshine Peak in Idaho), which comes loaded with the package.

 ``` r
 library(topoclimate.pred)